-The Chinese New Year of the Rabbit will fall on January 22, 2023.
+The Chinese New Year of the Dragon will fall on February 10, 2024.
 The Chinese calendar is lunar, so the date of the New Year changes each year.
-The Rabbit is the fourth animal in the Chinese zodiac, which consists of a 12-year cycle of animals.
+The Dragon is the fifth animal in the Chinese zodiac, which consists of a 12-year cycle of animals.

-People born in the Year of the Rabbit are said to be intelligent, gentle, and lucky.
-The previous Year of the Rabbit was in 2011, and the next one will be in 2035.
+People born in the Year of the Dragon are said to be intelligent, full of power, and lucky.
+The previous Year of the Dragon was in 2012, and the next one will be in 2036.

 Chinese New Year is a time for families to come together and celebrate and is marked by various traditions and customs, including giving red envelopes with money inside, hanging red lanterns, and eating special foods.